Jesse is a lifelong sports fan with a passion for finding the facts. His writing has been recognized and published by Sports Illustrated.

 Steph Curry's Brief History

-Steph eventually made his way to Davidson where his shooting skills were witnessed for 3 seasons.
-He lost his first season in the NCAA tournament to Maryland as a 13 seed, lost to the championship Gonzaga Bulldogs the following year in the Final Four, and his junior year his team recieved a 9 seed in the NIT bracket, failing to get an NCAA bid.
+Steph eventually made his way to Davidson where his shooting skills were witnessed for three seasons.
+He lost his first season in the NCAA tournament to Maryland as a 13 seed, lost to the championship Gonzaga Bulldogs the following year in the Final Four, and in his junior year, his team received a 9 seed in the NIT bracket, failing to get an NCAA bid.

 He was drafted 7th overall by the Golden State Warriors in 2009.

 Reasons Why Stephen Curry Is Overrated